 “The researchers concluded, “Walking significantly impacts postprandial [after meal] glucose excursions in healthy populations and in those with type 1 diabetes.” (diatribe.org)

 Why do I feel bloated during my period?

-You are probably in week 3 of your cycle, when progesterone is rising.
+This is because you are probably in week 3 of your cycle, when progesterone is rising.

 “Progesterone relaxes the smooth muscle of the uterus as well as your gallbladder, sphincter and intestines, says Dr. Zilberstein.” (womansday.com)

 Other than the loosening of your muscles in your lower abdomen, hormonal changes also cause your body to store more water than usual.
 Water retention leads to swelling – you may notice that your clothes are a little tighter and your rings fit more snugly.
-This is normal!

-When you experience this, do:
+When you experience this, you can:

-1. Avoid salty food (increases water retention and hence bloatedness),
+1. Avoid salty food (Increases water retention and hence bloated-ness),

-2. Avoid certain foods like cabbage and beans (my mum has a pretty easy rule: any vegetable that’s white in color produce more gas in your tummy!),
+2. Avoid certain foods like cabbage and beans (My mum has a pretty easy rule: any vegetable that’s white in color produce more gas in your tummy!)